top of page

 Founded by high school students as Amisia Meppen (Amisia is the Latin name for the River Ems) on 29th November 1912, this small club from Lower Saxony certainly had its priorities 'right' from the very start.
 On the 8th February 1920, Amisia Meppen merged with local side MTV Meppen and a paramilitary youth group called Jungdeutschland Meppen to form TS Meppen 1912.
 The club's footballers weren't happy however and on 13th April 1922, their opposition to the union led to them forming their own club called Sport Verein Meppen 1912.e.V.

-The disappointment didnt last long however and a league restructure in 1970 meant that a second-place finish was enough to secure a place in that season's play-off match.
-A 5-1 win over Polizei SV Bremen was enough to earn a second-place finish and their berth in the third tier Oberliga Nord.
-The additional play-off meant that Meppen had precious little time to prepare for the following season and with their rivals stealing a march on them, the stay was a brief one and a 1-9 defeat at HSV Barmbeck-Urlenhorst was the lowpoint of a despondent season that saw them finish rock bottom of the table with only 17 points.
+The disappointment didn't last long however and a league restructure in 1970 meant that a second-place finish was enough to secure a place in that season's play-off match.
+A thumping 5-1 victory over Polizei SV Bremen saw Die Blau-Weißen promoted to the third tier Oberliga Nord for the first time.
+The additional play-off however meant that Meppen had precious little time to prepare for the following season and with their rivals stealing a march on them, the stay was a brief one with a 1-9 defeat at HSV Barmbeck-Urlenhorst being the low point of a despondent season that saw them finish rock bottom of the table with only 17 points.
 Another promotion immediately followed when ASV Bergedorf 85 were beaten 4-0 in front of 10,000 fans at the Hindenburgstadion with the legendary Gerd Sand signing off his career.
-Helped by the investment of eccentric textile manufacturer Hubert Niebuhr, the transistion to the Regionalliga was handled better this time and Meppen were able to establish themselves as mid-table performers.
-Another league restructure at the end of the 1973-74 season however saw the club miss out on the newly created Bundesliga.2 and the SVM were given a berth instead in the third-tier Amatuer Oberliga Nord.
-Niebuhr resigned in November 1973 and his successor Wolfgang Gersmann found financial problems.
-That summer however, Meppen welcomed Dutch champions (??)
-Ajax Amsterdam to Endsland for a friendly and a full house of 17,500 saw the likes of Johann Cruyff and Johan Neeskens turn out.
+Helped by the investment of eccentric textile manufacturer Hubert Niebuhr, the transisition to the Regionalliga was handled better this time and Meppen were able to establish themselves as mid-table performers over the next few seasons.
+Another league restructure at the end of the 1973-74 season however saw the club miss out on the newly created Bundesliga.2 and given a berth instead in the third-tier Amatuer Oberliga Nord.
+Niebuhr resigned in November 1973 and his successor Wolfgang Gersmann found financial problems that were threatening to swallow the club up.
+That summer however, Meppen were given a much needed cash injection when they welcomed Ajax Amsterdam to Endsland for a lucrative friendly and a full house of 17,500 saw the likes of Johan Cruyff, Johnny Rep and Johan Neeskens help the Dutch and European champions to a 4-0 win.

 A third-place finish at the end of the 1974-75 campaign, although not enough to earn a place in bundesliga.2, was enough to see the club qualify for the German Amatuer Championship for the first time in their history, and they enjoyed a run all the way to the round of 16 until Itzehoer SV were thrown in their path.
 By this time however, dark clouds were gathering as Hubert Niebuhr left the club with a mountain of debt that was threatening to swallow the club up.
 Relegation to the Landesliga Niedersachsen was not unexpected when it finally came at the end of the 1977-78 season.